markgordon22/Jerseys-for-tims/README.md

 ![image](testing/pepvalidator.png)
 ![image](testing/pep2.png)
-Many originally errors were shown in views.py files with lines containing over 80 characters.
-However, these were removed.
+No errors in views. py

 ## Test user stories

 ### First time user stories

 "easily navigate around Jerseys for Tims"
-- With the use of the navlinks, nav toggler it is simple to be bale to navigate around the site and look at items.
+- With the use of the navlinks, nav toggler it is simple to be able to navigate around the site and look at items.

 "view the site on multiple screen devices and sizes"
 - The site has been tested on multiple devices on dev tools so this allows users to the site to view our site on their phone, tablet or desktop devices.